Cranberry Sauce With Vanilla And Cinnamon

 - Orange juice: Fresh squeezed orange juice and orange zest.
 You’ll need approximately 2 oranges, depending on how juicy they are.

-- Vanilla bean: Look for whole vanilla beans either in the spice section or in the international cuisine aisle.
+- Vanilla bean: Look for whole vanilla beans in the spice section or the international cuisine aisle.

 - Cinnamon stick